What Is Hydroponic Farming?

 How Does Hydroponics Work?

 In this technique, disease-free, healthy plants grow in an aqueous solvent without the use of soil.
-Plants are potted in a coconut shell and fiber stacks by placing support of up to 2-4 feet height from the ground in a low-cost poly house, green, or structure.
+Plants grow in a coconut shell and fiber stacks by placing support of up to 2-4 feet height from the ground in a low-cost poly house, green, or structure.
 They grow in controlled conditions at about 80 to 85 percent humidity and 15 to 30 degrees temperature.
 In this arrangement, trays or pipes are installed, in which the roots of the plant, roots grow.
 These plants receive water, nutrients, and oxygen as required through the designated automatic system.

 Water circulates throughout the system with the help of an installed motor.
 Nutrients are provided with the hydroponic farming nutrient solution or the smart fertilizer.
 Only a few drops of this Hydroponics nutrient are added once or twice a month in plants grown in the Hydroponics system.
 This Hydroponics nutrient solution contains the required amount of plant nutrients.
 It contains phosphorus, nitrogen, magnesium, chlorine, potash, calcium, sulfur, zinc, manganese, iron, boron, molybdenum, etc. This technique can be set up in your garden, house, and even flat.